 Coron was our absolute favorite place we visited during this trip.
 We stayed here for 4 nights, but I would recommend staying a bit longer.
 It is still not over developed, there are not so many people, and Coron island is absolute MAGIC.
 Make sure to add it to your Philippines travel itinerary!

 How to get to Coron: we took an early flight from Manila straight to Coron, which takes around 1h.
-We paid around 100€ for each of us (one way), and bought it 1 week before our trip with Cebu Airlines.
+We paid around 100€ for each of us (one way), and bought it 1 week before our trip through Skyscanner.

 Our second day on the island we visited Kayangan Lake at sunrise, and Barracuda Lake.
 We were completely alone for half an hour or so, and it was pure magic.
 There is a silence that’s difficult to explain, everything is so peaceful, the water is so clear that makes it unreal, underwater is like a moonscape.
 It’s easy to believe all the stories the locals tell about the lakes.

-Private Island in Coron: for the next 3 nights, we decided to book something a bit more luxurious and went to Club Paradise Palawan (remember to use my link for a discount!).
+Private Island in Coron: for the next 3 nights, we decided to book something a bit more luxurious and went to Club Paradise Palawan.
 The hotel it’s the only “luxury hotel” and it’s in the North of the island, which means far away from all the touristic spots, so make sure you have done all the tours before heading here.
 Your previous hotel will drop you back at the airpot for free and they will pick you up from the airport, and put you on a boat for around 30minutes to get to the island.

 Now, we chose this place because its a private island (and we do love private islands) and because it’s a turtle sanctuary!
 In our 3 night stay, we got to see turtles hatching (and I got into a fight with some tourists that were blocking and grabbing the little turtles), and the coral reef is amazing here!
 Just by the boats on the shore in the picture, there is a field of seagrass, and there are turtles eating 24/7.
 We even got bored of seeing turtles, can you believe it? 🤣 Then all the rest is a huge coral reef full of life and colors.
 We saw sting rays, sharks, giant clams, more turtles and all kind of fishes, all this is 1 minute away from the shore.
 Definitely, the best snorkel in Coron, and the place to stay if you are looking to swim with turtles.